Location: Switzerland

 Date: 2019

-There is a common assumption that rivers are natural entities, integral to pristine natural cycles and processes.
-However, contemporary rivers are far from entirely natural.
-On the contrary, for millennia, they have been extensively shaped and sculpted by humans, even down to the microscopic level.
-Yet, earlier modifications of environmental systems can hardly compare to what has occurred since the Industrial Revolution.
-With the rise of modernity—particularly in the case of water systems—human-made, non-degradable materials such as plastics have been widely dispersed.
-These materials can be found as massive objects in the oceans, as well as in the smallest streams in rural areas.
-As a globally distributed phenomenon, they fundamentally challenge our understanding of the relationship between humans and non-humans.
-Recent perspectives in ecology increasingly suggest that the artificial boundary between nature and culture is more questionable than ever.
+There is a common assumption that rivers are purely natural entities, integral to pristine ecological cycles and processes.
+In reality, contemporary rivers are far from untouched.
+For millennia, humans have extensively shaped and modified them—even at the microscopic level.
+Yet earlier interventions pale in comparison to the transformations brought about since the Industrial Revolution.
+With the advent of modernity—particularly in relation to water systems—human-made, non-degradable materials such as plastics have become widespread.
+These materials are now found not only as massive debris in the oceans but also in the smallest rural streams.
+As a globally pervasive presence, plastics are not only altering ecosystems but are also being integrated into them, blurring the line between the artificial and the organic.
+Recent ecological perspectives increasingly challenge the artificial boundary between nature and culture.

 Access the work documentation